-V VIII.
-HAZARDS AND HAZARDOUS MATERIALS: Would the project: a.
-Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? $\boxtimes$ b.
+VI II.
+HAZARDS AND HAZARDOUS MATER IALS: Would the project: a.
+Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? \boxtimes b.
 Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c.
 Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? d.
 Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? e.
 For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? f.
-For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? $\boxtimes$
+For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? \boxtimes

 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact g.
 Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? h.
-Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?

-Discussion (a-h): There will not be an impact on this environmental factor as a result of expanding the geographic area in which a highway oriented sign could be placed.

-IX.
-HYDROLOGY AND WATER QUALITY Y: Would the e project: a.
-Violate any water quality standards or waste discharge requirements? $\boxtimes$ b.
+Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands? \boxtimes Discussion (a-h): There will not be an important the geographic area in which a highway or • or as a result of expanding IX .
+HYDROLOGY AND WATER QUALIT ΓY: Would the project: a.
+Violate any water quality standards or waste discharge requirements? b.
 Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., Would the production rate of pre-existing nearby wells drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
 Would decreased rainfall infiltration or groundwater recharge reduce stream baseflow?
 (Source: 7) c.
 Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?
-(Source: 10) d.
-Substantially alter the existing drainage $\boxtimes$ 11
+(Source: 10) \boxtimes d.
+Substantially alter the existing drainage